jocades/pcall/packages/rpc/README.md

 ## 5. Server

-Serve the router with the standalone server.
-It uses the Bun server under the hood.
+Serve the router with a standalone server.
+Powered by the blazing fast [Bun HTTP server](https://bun.sh/docs/api/http).

 ```ts
 import { serve } from '@jcel/rpc'